Zhang Juzheng — A Great Reformer, A Powerful Regent, and A Complicated Politician

 However, Zhang Juzheng was sometimes criticized for being tricky and corrupt.

-An important reason was that many noble and rich families disagreed with his reform since some policies seriously jeopardized their benefits.
+An important reason was that many noble and wealthy families disagreed with his reform since some policies seriously jeopardized their benefits.

-Therefore, the politician Zhang Juzheng did almost everything he could to make sure his reforms could be implemented well.
+Therefore, the politician Zhang Juzheng did almost everything he could to ensure his reforms were implemented well.

 He received and offered bribes, flattered useful but horrible people, and defeated his political enemies with no mercy.

-Officials who tried to intercede for that prince were also banished by Zhang, who finally finished his vengeance after decades of difficult tolerances.
+Officials who tried to intercede for that prince were also banished by Zhang, who finally finished his vengeance after decades of arduous tolerances.

 Cavalry Army in the Painting "Ping Fan De Sheng Tu" that Described A Military Victory in 1575 Under the Reign of Wanli Emperor - National Museum of China